 3 Perceived Barriers to Remote Patient Monitoring

-Sufficient evidence supports the effectiveness of digital health innovations, such as remote patient monitoring in patients with chronic disease, pregnancy complications, preventive care, short-term illness, and more.
-In fact, 57% of medical practices in the U.S. currently use RPM solutions for their patients.
-It is expected that by January 2024, 76% of practices will be using RPM.
-Still, a few common concerns remain among healthcare professionals when it comes to implementing this digital health technology,
+Much evidence supports the effectiveness of digital health innovations for preventive care and for patients with chronic disease, pregnancy complications, short-term illness, and more.
+Still, a few common concerns remain among healthcare professionals when it comes to implementing digital health technology,

 - Behavioral concerns: fear of technology and the unknown, clarification of evidence-based clinical outcomes.